 John scrutinized the big room while he pretended to fuss with the bags.
 Gun at the ready, he continued his surveillance, looking to the loft for intruders.
 He listened but only heard the crackle of the fire in the huge fireplace across the room, the tick tock of a cuckoo clock above his head, and his own heartbeat.
 He slowly took off his jacket, just to give Eddie time to get in position and make contact with Brent.
 John placed his jacket on a hook and entered the living room, his gun hidden at his side.
 He took in his surrounding, but in the center of the room, his peripheral vision picked up a person sitting by the fire, in a chair not viewable from the door.
 He immediately honed in on the stranger.

 Manohar Nevaskar, a genius financial executive, hired from India.
-I
+I learned so much from this man!

 Add my books to your Goodreads Account.